Fluorescence: Kasha's rule

-Kasha's rule dictates that the quantum yield of luminescence is independent of the wavelength of exciting radiation.
-This occurs because excited molecules usually decay to the lowest vibrational level of the excited state before fluorescence emission takes place.
-The Kasha–Vavilov rule does not always apply and is violated severely in many simple molecules.
+Kasha's rule states that the luminesce (fluorescence or phosphorescence) of a molecule will be emitted only from the lowest excited state of its given multiplicity.
+Vavilov's rule (a logical extension of Kasha's rule thusly called Kasha–Vavilov rule) dictates that the quantum yield of luminescence is independent of the wavelength of exciting radiation and is proportional to the absorbance of the excited wavelength.
+Kasha's rule does not always apply and is violated by simple molecules, such an example is azulene.
 A somewhat more reliable statement, although still with exceptions, would be that the fluorescence spectrum shows very little dependence on the wavelength of exciting radiation.

 Mirror image rule

 For many fluorophores the absorption spectrum is a mirror image of the emission spectrum.

 This is known as the mirror image rule and is related to the Franck–Condon principle which states that electronic transitions are vertical, that is energy changes without distance changing as can be represented with a vertical line in Jablonski diagram.
 This means the nucleus does not move and the vibration levels of the excited state resemble the vibration levels of the ground state.